mzeis/Emzee_FixtureExport/README.md

 [EcomDev_PHPUnit](https://github.com/IvanChepurnyi/EcomDev_PHPUnit).

 This is a very early version with many known issues (see the [Known Issues](#known-issues) section) and likely to break until you're not using very simple data.
+In fact I didn't even try to use a generated fixture yet as this is a rainy Sunday afternoon proof of concept.

 Please report (or even fix, yay!) issues that you find while playing around with your data sets.

 Facts